-We now consider the next of our hypotheses that higher household inflation expectations may be associated with a lower price elasticity of demand as firms can hide behind the aggregate costs and price uncertainty to sustain higher markups without risking a considerable decline in sales.
-This dynamic provides even firms not affected by supply-side constraints the leeway to raise prices, potentially contributing to a broader generalization of inflation.
+In this section, we examine whether higher household inflation expectations are associated with a lower price elasticity of demand, enabling firms to hide behind aggregate cost and price uncertainty and, in turn, sustain higher markups without risking substantial sales losses.
+This dynamic may allow even firms not directly affected by supply-side constraints to raise prices, thereby contributing to the broader generalization of inflation.